19balazs86/PlayingWithGenerativeAI/README.md

   - `ChatCompletion.cs`: Using the *IChatCompletionService* with a preserved *ChatHistory*
   - `DescribeImage.cs`: Using the *IChatCompletionService* to describe an image with *ImageContent(URL)*
   - `TextToImage.cs`: Using the *ITextToImageService* to generate an image based on the given prompt
+  - `EmbeddingSimilarity.cs`: Use the *ITextEmbeddingGenerationService* to generate embeddings for texts and the *TensorPrimitives.CosineSimilarity* to compare the embedded vectors
 - **WebApiSK**
   - Endpoint `/weather-forecast`: Simple example of using the *Kernel* by calling the InvokePrompt method to describe the weather at x°C
   - Endpoint `/current-time`: *IChatCompletionService* getting the current time from a plug-in